Stellar classification: Harvard spectral classification

-The traditional mnemonic for remembering the order of the spectral type letters, from hottest to coolest, is "Oh, Be A Fine Guy/Girl: Kiss Me!".
+The traditional mnemonic for remembering the order of the spectral type letters, from hottest to coolest, is "Oh, Be A Fine Girl/Guy: Kiss Me!".
 Many alternative mnemonics have been proposed, in contests held by astronomy courses and organizations, but the traditional mnemonic remains the most popular.

 The spectral classes O through M, as well as other more specialized classes discussed later, are subdivided by Arabic numerals (0–9), where 0 denotes the hottest stars of a given class.
 For example, A0 denotes the hottest stars in class A and A9 denotes the coolest ones.
 Fractional numbers are allowed; for example, the star Mu Normae is classified as O9.7.
 The Sun is classified as G2.

 The fact that the Harvard classification of a star indicated its surface or photospheric temperature (or more precisely, its effective temperature) was not fully understood until after its development, though by the time the first Hertzsprung–Russell diagram was formulated (by 1914), this was generally suspected to be true.
 In the 1920s, the Indian physicist Meghnad Saha derived a theory of ionization by extending well-known ideas in physical chemistry pertaining to the dissociation of molecules to the ionization of atoms.
-First he applied it to the solar chromosphere, then to stellar spectra.
+He applied it first to the solar chromosphere, then to stellar spectra.

-Harvard astronomer Cecilia Payne then demonstrated that the O-B-A-F-G-K-M spectral sequence is actually a sequence in temperature.
+The Harvard astronomer Cecilia Payne then demonstrated that the O-B-A-F-G-K-M spectral sequence is actually a sequence in temperature.
 Because the classification sequence predates our understanding that it is a temperature sequence, the placement of a spectrum into a given subtype, such as B3 or A7, depends upon (largely subjective) estimates of the strengths of absorption features in stellar spectra.
 As a result, these subtypes are not evenly divided into any sort of mathematically representable intervals.